Hydrogen Chloride (HCl)

 Picarro has designed and produced a gas concentration analyzer that precisely measures hydrogen chloride for laboratory and field studies.

-The Picarro G2108 gas concentration analyzer provides precise, real-time measurement of hydrogen chloride (HCl) and water (H2O) vapor at parts-per-trillion (ppt) sensitivity with negligible drift for atmospheric science and air quality applications.
+The Picarro SI2108 gas concentration analyzer delivers precise, real-time monitoring of hydrogen chloride (HCl) at a parts-per-trillion (ppt) sensitivity for atmospheric science, indoor and outdoor air quality, and hazard assessment applications.

 The Picarro 16-Port Distribution Manifold provides unparalleled multiport sample-data collection.